MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 The demo has a web app and voice based interaction mode.
 In the web-app based interaction mode, you will be able to visualize the data telemetry from the Curiosity board and interact with the Curiosity board using a web-browser based application.
 In the voice control based interaction mode, you will be able to control the on-board user LED with voice commands using Amazon Alexa®.

-  > :boom: While editing `cloud.json` or `WIFI.CFG` manually use ***notepad.exe*** .
+  > :boom:  &nbsp; While editing `cloud.json` or `WIFI.CFG` manually use ***notepad.exe*** .
 Other editors like Notepad++ can damage the underlying FAT12 FS.
 You can read more about this generic issue in the discussion [here](ttps://github.com/adafruit/circuitpython/issues/111).
 In case you come across htis issue, please re-flash the image to recover.

 ### Web-App